Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/serialization-arrays.md

 title: Arrays and native containers
 ---

-Arrays of [C# primitive types](cprimatives.md), like `int[]`, and [Unity primitive types](unity-primitives.md), such as `Vector3`, are serialized by built-in serialization code.
-Otherwise, any array of types that aren't handled by the built-in serialization code, such as `string[]`, needs to be handled through a container class or structure that implements the  [`INetworkSerializable`](inetworkserializable.md) interface.
+Netcode for GameObjects has built-in serialization code for arrays of [C# value-type primitives](cprimitives.md), like `int[]`, and [Unity primitive types](unity-primitives.md).
+Any arrays of types that aren't handled by the built-in serialization code, such as `string[]`, need to be handled using a container class or structure that implements the [`INetworkSerializable`](inetworkserializable.md) interface.

-## Built-In Primitive Types Example
+## Performance considerations

+Sending arrays and strings over the network has performance implications.
+An array incurs a garbage collected allocation, and a string also incurs a garbage collected allocation, so an array of strings results in an allocation for every element in the array, plus one more for the array itself.

+For this reason, arrays of strings (`string[]`) aren't supported by the built-in serialization code.
+Instead, it's recommended to use `NativeArray<FixedString*>` or `NativeList<FixedString*>`, because they're more efficient and don't incur garbage collected memory allocation.
+Refer to [`NativeArray<T>`](#nativearrayt) and [`NativeList<T>`](#nativelistt) below for more details.

+## Built-in primitive types example

-Using built-in primitive types is fairly straight forward:
+Using built-in primitive types is fairly straightforward:

 ```csharp
 [Rpc(SendTo.Server)]
 void HelloServerRpc(int[] scores, Color[] colors) { /* ... */ }
 ```

-## INetworkSerializable Implementation Example
+## INetworkSerializable implementation example

 There are many ways to handle sending an array of managed types.
-The below example is a simple `string` container class that implements `INetworkSerializable` and can be used as an array of "StringContainers":
+The following example is a simple `string` container class that implements `INetworkSerializable` and can be used as an array of "StringContainers":

 ```csharp
 [Rpc(SendTo.ClientsAndHost)]
 void SendMessagesClientRpc(StringContainer[] messages)